gschmutz/stream-processing-workshop/06-mqtt-to-kafka-timescaledb/README.md

-# IoT Smart Home Data — MQTT → Kafka → TimescaleDB → Grafana
+# IoT Industrial Energy Monitoring — MQTT → Kafka → TimescaleDB → Grafana

-In this workshop we will build a complete IoT data pipeline that ingests simulated smart-home sensor data, routes it through Apache Kafka, persists it in InfluxDB 3.x, and visualises it in Grafana.
+In this workshop we will build a complete IoT data pipeline that ingests simulated industrial energy monitoring data, routes it through Apache Kafka, persists it in TimescaleDB, and visualises it in Grafana.

 The data originates from the [MQTTX CLI](https://mqttx.app/docs/cli) `IEM` simulator, which publishes one JSON message per factory per interval to an MQTT broker.
-Kafka Connect bridges MQTT to a Kafka topic, NiFi or Python transforms the data and Kafka Connect writes the data into TimescaleDB.
+Kafka Connect bridges MQTT to a Kafka topic, NiFi or Python flattens and serialises the data as Avro, and a Kafka Connect JDBC Sink connector writes the records into TimescaleDB.

 ![Architecture](./images/architecture.png)